graeme-a-stewart/atlasgit/README.md

 By far the easiest way to do this is to give a base release:

-`atlastags.py 20.1.0 --tagdifffile 20.1.0.tagdiff`
+`atlastags.py 20.1.0`

 This takes the base content of release 20.1.0, then finds and parses all the 20.1.0.Y caches and produces and internal _diff_ that describes the package tag evolution.
+The default tagdiff file in this case is `20.1.0.tagdiff`.

 Usually one wants to produce tagdiff files for a whole release series (i.e., all 20.1.X(.Y) numbered releases).